About our project

 Dorset’s outstanding landscape is the main reason most people visit the area.
 It underpins our tourism based economy and plays a huge role in supporting local services.

-Our role is to manage the impact of visitors so that the AONB retains its natural beauty and special qualities and is passed on to future generations in at least as good condition as it is currently.
+Our role is to manage the impact of visitors so that the National Landscape retains its natural beauty and special qualities and is passed on to future generations in at least as good condition as it is currently.
 Helping people enjoy and understand the area establishes an appreciation and engagement with the place, which in turn creates a desire to protect the environment.

 Tourism in protected areas is a major part of the global tourism industry – an industry whose scale and impacts are enormous.